stuerp/foo_vis_spectrum_analyzer/README.md

 ## Change Log

+v0.5.0.0, 2023-xx-xx

+* Fixed: The "Band Background" label was cut off.
+* Fixed: Range checking on some configuration panel controls.

 v0.4.0.0, 2023-11-26

 * New: Most colors and the custom color scheme can be modified in the configuration dialog.